saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line : this script duplicates the last line of iacta 10-no_more_js:this script delete js file in the current directory and the sub directory 11-directories:this script counts the number of directories and sub-directories in the current directory.
+12-newest_files:this script displays the 10 newest files in the current directory..